Quote Checklist

 Most jurisdictions require permits for full roof replacements.
 Missing permits can affect your homeowner's insurance and resale.

-Three things to confirm before signing any contract
+Three things to confirm before signing a roof replacement contract

 Let AI check your roof replacement quotes against this list